How to Install Git on Rocky Linux (10, 9, 8)

 sudo dnf install libcurl-devel expat-devel gettext-devel openssl-devel zlib-devel perl-ExtUtils-MakeMaker wget

-These dependencies enable Git’s HTTPS transport, XML parsing for remote helpers, internationalization support, and documentation generation.
-The wget package is included because minimal Rocky Linux installations may not have it by default.
+These dependencies enable Git’s HTTPS transport, XML parsing for remote helpers, localization, and Perl-based tools such as git-svn.
+The wget package is included because minimal Rocky images usually omit it.

 Download the Source Code